creatis-myriad/creatis-myriad.github.io/collections/_tutorials/2023-11-16-tutorial-ddpm.md

 ### How to define the scheduler ?

-The first article presenting ddpm set the forward variances to be a sequence of linearly increasing constants, this sequence defining the values of the variances is called a scheduler.
-They are chosen to be small relative to data scaled to [-1,1], which ensure that reverse and forward process have approximately the same functionnal form.
+The first article presenting DDPM set the forward variances to be a sequence of linearly increasing constants.
+This sequence, determining the variance values, is referred to as a scheduler.
+They are chosen to be relatively small compared to data scaled to [-1,1].
+This ensure that reverse and forward process maintain approximately the same functionnal form.

 A second article improved the results given by the ddpm algorithm.
 A first suggestion for this improvment was in the definition of the scheduler : the linear noise schedule work well for high resolution images but proved to be sub-optimal for images of lower resolution (64x64 and 32x32).
 Indeed, the end of the forward noising process is very noisy with most of the steps being useless.
 A cosine scheduler was provided :